MuhammedBuyukkinaci/Data-Science-Notes/README.md

 7) Converting string columns which are categorical to category type is a best practice.
 We can do this via `.astype('category')`

+8) [Yellowbrick](https://github.com/DistrictDataLabs/yellowbrick) is a Python library that has useful visualizations for ML.